redhat-na-ssa/whitepaper-stt-evaluation-on-kubernetes/data/evaluation-scripts/README.md

 There are three scripts that capture the following metrics.

 1. system_non_functional_monitoring.py
-1. run-whisper-benchmark.sh
+1. whisper-functional-batch-metrics.sh
 1. compare_transcripts.py

-## run-whisper-benchmark.sh script
+## whisper-functional-batch-metrics.sh script

 How many containers are launched at once on a `g6.12xlarge`?